hernanponcedeleon/Dat3M/README.md

 - power
 - arm8
 - riscv

-Program written in `.litmus` format do not require such option.
+- ptx

 The target architecture is supposed to match (this is responsibility of the user) the intended weak memory model specified by the CAT file.

 Further options can be specified using `--<option>=<value>`.
 Common options include:
 - `bound`: unrolling bound for the BMC (default is 1).